Perez hits sac fly in the 8th, Rays beat Yankees 1-0

 ST. PETERSBURG, Fla.
 (AP) — Pinch-hitter Michael Perez hit a sacrifice fly in the eighth inning on his 28th birthday, six Tampa Bay pitchers combined on a two-hitter and the Tampa Bay Rays beat the AL East-leading New York Yankees 1-0 on Friday night.

+“I think so, yeah,” Perez said through a translator when asked if this was the best gift he could have given himself.

 Yoshi Tsutsugo drew a leadoff walk from Adam Ottavino (2-1) in the eighth and went to second with one out when Kevin Kiermaier walked.
-Both runners advanced a base on a wild pitch before Perez put the Rays up 1-0 on his fly to center.
+Both runners advanced a base on a wild pitch before Perez drove in the game’s only run on his fly to center.

-Chaz Roe (2-0) went the final two innings for the win.
+Chaz Roe (2-0) went the final two innings for the win as the Rays got their second win in the last eight games.

+“Can’t say enough about the pitching,” Rays manager Kevin Cash said. “

 Masahiro Tanaka allowed one hit and struck out five over five innings, retiring his final 13 batters after giving up a first-inning single to Yandy Diaz.
 The Yankees’ right-hander needed just 59 pitches in his second start after beginning the season on the concussion list after being struck in the head by Giancarlo Stanton’s liner during a July 4th summer camp simulated game.